staghado/vit.cpp/README.md

 ./bin/quantize ../tiny-ggml-model-f16.gguf ../tiny-ggml-model-f16-quant.gguf 7
 ```

-Now you can use `tiny-ggml-model-f16-quant.gguf` just like the model in F16.
+Then you can use `tiny-ggml-model-f16-quant.gguf` just like the model in F16.

 ## To-Do List